adamtulinius/repository-locator/README.md

 # repository-locator

-This tool locates git and SVN repositories, and outputs their origins.
+This tool locates git, SVN and CVS repositories, and outputs their origins.

 ## Usage